 71. Ewan Somerville

 Ewan Somerville is a gay freelance journalist.
-Ewan coves topics such as the diverse LGBT+ community and the challenges of being LGBT+ in modern Britain.
+Ewan covers topics such as the diverse LGBT+ community and the challenges of being LGBT+ in modern Britain.
 He freelances with The Independent, RightsInfo, The Telegraph and the i Paper.

 A student at the University of Sheffield, Ewan has a first-hand insight of LGBT+ experiences in the education system, mental health difficulties among LGBT+ young people, as well as experience in reporting LGBT+ issues in society on a national level.